Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 7.1 Expectations about accessing support and help

-PGR7.1.1R All PGRs entitled to expect access to reasonable levels of support during their studies, provided by the University via the Graduate School and other professional and special services, from within faculties, and by the supervisory team.
+PGR7.1.1R All PGRs are entitled to expect access to reasonable levels of support during their studies, provided by the University via the Graduate School and other professional and specialist services, from within faculties, and by the supervisory team.

 Information about sources of support and help will be made available to postgraduate researchers via the Graduate School Handbook and the Graduate School web pages.